Article 370's scrapping has doubled I-Day fervour: Rawat

 Unfurling the Tricolour at the Parade Ground here to mark the 73rd Independence Day, Rawat congratulated Prime Minister Narendra Modi and Union Home Minister Amit Shah for their "historic" move on Article 370, which gave special status to Jammu and Kashmir, and described the constitutional provision as a "hindrance" to development.

-The chief minister said scrapping of the special status would help its residents "reap" the benefits of central schemes, adding that it marked the dawn of a "new era of development" in Jammu and Kashmir.
+The chief minister said the scrapping of the special status would help its residents "reap" the benefits of central schemes, adding that it marked the dawn of a "new era of development" in Jammu and Kashmir.
 A number of flag-hoisting ceremonies were held here as part of the Independence Day celebrations, with the chief minister unfurling the Tricolour at his official residence and at the Bharatiya Janata Party office.
 Governor Baby Rani Maurya also hoisted the national flag at the Raj Bhawan.

 [Key take-aways from Narendra Modi's Independence Day speech]